TytanRock/CS-451/README.md

 This repository holds all the code for the CS 451 lab, operating systems.

-Do not copy this code directly, it's put up for the purpose as a guide only.
+This code is entirely my own, do not copy.
+The purpose of this code is to serve as a guide for others who want help.